 Scenario 1: Sell the stock at least one year after the exercise date at least two years after the grant date.

 In the year of your exercise, you will need to make an adjustment for the Alternative Minimum Tax (AMT), which is usually called “Bargain Element”.
 Bargain element is the difference between the exercise price and Fair Market Value of the stocks when you exercise the options.
 It can trigger an AMT liability.
 However, no AMT adjustment is needed if you sell and exercise Qualified ISO in the same year.
-You will report the sale on your Schedule D as a long-term sale.
-The gain will be taxed at long-term capital gain tax rate.
-The cost basis of your stock is the actual price you paid.

 Scenario 2: Sell the stocks within one year after the exercise date